DavidAnderson684/WP-Optimize/readme.txt

 No I can't.
 Please make a backup of your entire database before using this Plugin for the first time.
 Also backup your database when you upgrade to a MAJOR NEW version (for example - v0.9.8 to 1.5.5 ).

+= Is there any bug in this plugin =
+Of course there is.
+This is a very primary version of the plugin.
+So I would recommend you to test it out on your local system or make a backup of your database (just to be extra careful).

 = Everytime I clear transient options, it comes back automatically =

 WordPress automatically creates transient options.
 It is pretty difficult to completley get rid of it.
 This is why everytime you clean transient options, you will notice new transient options has been created.
 My best advice would be clear the transient options on a schedule.
 So, for example it may create 50 transient option in a week and you clear it weekly so the next 50 transient option comes in.
 Rather than having 100 transient option, you will have 50 per week.